tiffanyfj/snap/docs/SNAPCTL.md

---url, -u 'http://localhost:8181'    Sets the URL to use [$SNAP_URL] --insecure                           Ignore certificate errors when snap's API is running HTTPS --api-version, -a 'v1'               The snap API version --help, -h                           show help --version, -v                        print the version
+--url, -u 'http://localhost:8181'    Sets the URL to use [$SNAP_URL] --insecure                           Ignore certificate errors when snap's API is running HTTPS --api-version, -a 'v1'               The snap API version --password, -p				         Use basic HTTP password authentication --Password, -P 			             Provide a path to a file that contains the password to use [$SNAPCTL_PASS_PATH] --help, -h                           show help --version, -v                        print the version
 ```